digvijay-555/artistify/README.md

 Sound-Stake utilizes a diverse array of technologies to create seamless and engaging user experiences:

 - **Nextjs**: A powerful React framework for building server-side rendered applications, facilitating the development of dynamic and SEO-friendly components.
-- **Base**: An Ethereum Layer 2 blockchain that provides faster and cheaper transactions while maintaining the security of the Ethereum network.
+- **Camp**: An Layer 1 blockchain that provides faster and cheaper transactions.
 - **Solidity**: A smart contract programming language used to develop decentralized applications (dApps) on the Ethereum blockchain.
 - **Hardhat**: A development environment for compiling, deploying, testing, and debugging smart contracts on Ethereum-based blockchains.
 - **Pinata**:  A service for securely managing and sharing files on IPFS, often used for hosting decentralized media or metadata.